arilia/reaper-scripts/Chords/README.md

 # Reachords

-A web interface for REAPER that displays scrolling chords and lyrics in real time as a song is played — designed to be opened on a tablet during rehearsals or a live show.
+A web interface for REAPER that displays chords and lyrics in real time as a song is played — designed to be opened on a tablet during rehearsals or a live show.